adsabs/arxiv-reference-extractor/diagnostics/README.md

 If any API calls need to be made (which is almost always true), you must set the environment variable `$ADS_DEV_KEY` to an API token.
 Resolution for a single Arxiv processing session can take *hours* if most of the references aren't cached.
+(The microservice averages about 1.2 seconds per refstring.)
 While transient network errors can also kill the analysis program, if you rerun it, it will resume where it left off, thanks to the local cache.

 ### ./run-it.sh {DRIVER-ARGS...}